SymfonyCasts/solid/sfcasts/timeline-surprise.md

 Oh, and see this blue background?
 I love this: it's the memory footprint.
 If we trace over this call - this is about when the `AgreeToTermsSubscriber` happens - the memory starts at 3.44 megabytes... and finishes around 4.46.
-That's 1 megabyte of memory - kinda high for such a non-important function.
+That's 1 megabyte of memory - kinda high for such a rarely-used function.

 The point is: this method doesn't take *that* long to run.
 And so, it may not have shown up as a performance critical path on the call graph.
 But thanks to the timeline,